dariuszp/myrouter/README.md

 | Query      | map[string][]string | Same as route parameters but query contains arrays in values.
 Mostly because GET method allow you to provide arrays in query string                                    |
 | Fragment   | string              | Everything after hash ("#")                                                                                                                                            |
 | Route      | *Route              | Instance of added route                                                                                                                                                |
+#### No match

+**In case you have no match, you will still get instance of MyURL but second parameter will contain error instead of nil.**

 #### Other type of matches